 The church is open from 8.00 until 13.00 and from 16.00 until 18.00 in summer, and from 9.00 until 12.00 + from 15.00 until 17.00 in winter.
 Father Savvas or Father Kyprianos are present at the church during these hours.

 Northern territories of Cyprus still occupied by the Turkish Republic, are also filled with incredible places and ancient memories.
 Here you can find anything from Neolithic settlements and ancient city-states, all the way through Roman architecture, crusading wars, Gothic castles, and important Christian relics to the modern history.
-And, of course, Northern Cyprus has its mysteries — luring, and sometimes ominous.
+And, of course, the part of Cyprus occupied by Turkey has its mysteries — luring, and sometimes ominous.

 Varosha, a ghost-city near Famagusta